 Can I Keep My Maiden Name at Work?

-Many women who have built up a good network and reputation within an industry often decide to retain their maiden name at work.
+Many women who have built up a good network and reputation within an industry often decide to retain their former name at work.
 This is common practice, especially with the average age of marriage rising and women having pivotal roles within industry.
 You can still go ahead and change names on your passport, driver's licence and all other documents whilst leaving your name as is at work. (cont...)

 Some advice for keeping your name at work